thesofakillers/literature-notes/ahrensHowTakeSmart2017.md

     - learn efficiently, to reach the phase of 'open questions' more quickly
     - retain information by reflecting on how to synthesize it in your own words.

-## Chapter 8 - Let the Work Carry You Forward
+## 8 - Let the Work Carry You Forward

 - We are hoping to achieve a dynamic in our workflow that energizes us and keeps us engaged.
 This allows us to be productive with little effort.